ericholscher/ericholscher.com/site/blog/drafts/beginners-guide-to-docs.rst

 Writing also becomes easier over time.
 If you don't write for many months, it is a lot harder to start writing again.
-Keeping your projects documented will keep you writing at a reasonable cadance.
+Keeping your projects documented will keep you writing at a reasonable cadence.

 What technology
 ---------------